byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *TIPS and Details:*

-**Sugars**- Use molasses, brown sugar, jaggery or some similar sugar, it is full of minerals and will create a more rich product.
+**Sugars**- For best results use molasses, brown sugar, jaggery or some similar sugar, it is full of minerals and will create a more rich product.

-**Separate kitchen remnants**, think aroma and decomposition.
+**Separate kitchen remnants**, think aroma.
 Different organics have different benefits aromas and textures.
 Separate citrus fruits like Orange, Lemon, Lime and Pineapple into a dedicated bin, these create a fantastic and powerful cleaning enzyme.
 Other aromatics and medicinal plants like Ginger, Aloe Vera Lemongrass, Tea, ... can be added for a luxurious whole body healing wash product.

 **Use Airlocks for an anaerobic environment.** Keeping the ferment clean and free of insects.
 This is important for a nice functional product and for safety, **containers may burst if the gasses are not released.** Plastic containers are best suited for this reason.
 Repurposed plastic milk containers are perfect.